homedepot/kube-cleanup-operator/README.md

 Experimental Kubernetes Operator to automatically delete completed Jobs and their Pods.
 Controller listens for changes in Pods created by Jobs and deletes it on Completion.

+In `/deploy/deployment.yaml` the current settings reflect that failed jobs are deleted after 72 hours, and successful jobs are deleted after 1 hour.

 Some defaults:
 * All Namespaces are monitored by default
 * Only Pods created by Jobs are monitored